sfomuseum/go-embeddingsdb/README.md

 There are many vector databases or databases with support for managing vector embeddings.
 This is not another one.
 This is, instead, an opinionated Go package for storing, indexing and querying vector embeddings independent of the underlying database using a common interface.

-For background, please consult the [Similar object images derived using the MobileCLIP computer-vision models](https://millsfield.sfomuseum.org/blog/2026/01/09/similar/) blog post.

-## Caveats

 This package and the tools it exports still occupy the in-between state of being general purpose and specific to the immediate needs of SFO Museum.
 That means it may not do what you need it to out of the box.
 If it doesn't we're certainly open to entertaining changes.

+For background, please consult the [Similar object images derived using the MobileCLIP computer-vision models](https://millsfield.sfomuseum.org/blog/2026/01/09/similar/) blog post.

 ## Documentation